punakha-suspension-bridge-the-complete-2024-guide-

 • Local taxis or hired drivers can take you directly from town to the bridge’s starting point.

-• Some travellers opt for guided tours that include both the Dzong and bridge-perfect if you want added context and peace of mind.
+• Some travellers opt for guided tours that include both the Dzong and the bridge, perfect if you want added context and peace of mind.

 Things to Do at the Punakha Suspension Bridge